 Requirement That All Teachers Be Highly Qualified.
-Each state educational agency (SEA) receiving ESEA Title I, Part A funding (compensatory education of disadvantaged students) must have a plan to ensure that all teachers teaching in core academic subjects within the state meet the definition of highly qualified no later than the end of the 2005-2006 school year.
+Each state educational agency (SEA) receiving ESEA Title I, Part A funding (compensatory education of disadvantaged students) must have a plan to ensure that, by no later than the end of the 2005-2006 school year, all teachers teaching in core academic subjects within the state will meet the definition of a highly qualified teacher.